Ardrasal/GeoData-Django/README.md

 Steps:

-Set up Repo on GitHub DONE
+1) Set up Repo on GitHub DONE
-	Create Django REST framework project, pipenv install packages and update settings using Django Quickstart DONE import IPv4 file and set to ignore DONE
+	Create Django REST framework project, pipenv install packages and update    settings using Django Quickstart DONE Import IPv4 file and set to ignore DONE

-Research how to access csv file in Django DONE
-Write the python script DONE
+2) Research how to access csv file in Django DONE Write the python script DONE
     Make it work in Python shell DONE

     Management command to load csv file DONE

-Research models for Latitude and Longitude - DONE/MAY NEED MORE FIELDS
+    Research models for Latitude and Longitude - IN PROGRESS (not added yet/    may need more fields)

-Test if can parse lat/long data from limit of 50 numbers DONE
+    Test if can parse lat/long data from top three lines of csv DONE
-	make lat columns = x and long column = y (make fit mapbox API) RESEARCH

     Parse data from IPv4 file DONE
-	parse data

 		csv module: https://docs.python.org/3/library/csv.html NO

-	research how to parse specific columns from csv file YES https://stackoverflow.com/questions/16503560/read-specific-columns-from-a-csv-file-with-csv-module
+	    Parse specific columns from csv file YES https://stackoverflow.com/questions/16503560/read-specific-columns-from-a-csv-file-with-csv-module

     import pandas as pd DONE
     df = pd.read_csv(csv_file) DONE with lat/long
     saved_column = df.column_name #you can also use df['column_name'] RESEARCH

 	get latitude and longitude information DONE

+3) Research MapBox
+    Make lat and long columns fit mapbox API RESEARCH Watched 'How to Upload Data in Mapbox Studio' DONE Need GeoJSON, JSON, or csv file
+        (csv will be too large)
+    Research GeoJSON
+    Create GeoJSON or JSON file

-Define a REST endpoint that returns a list of coordinates within a geographic coordinate bounding box (may need to fine tune resolution of data to improve performance)
+4) Define a REST endpoint that returns a list of coordinates within a           geographic coordinate bounding box (may need to fine tune resolution of         data to improve performance)
-	research REST endpoint
+	Research REST endpoint
-	write code to return list of coordinates use Leaflet and Leaflet.heat libraries and others to draw geographical data on a map in the browser
+	Write code to return list of coordinates use Leaflet and Leaflet.heat libraries and others to draw geographical data on a map in the browser

-	bound in geo bounding box such as MapBox (free tier)
+	Bound in geo bounding box such as MapBox (free tier)
 	Opt: fine tune data

-Use REST endpoint in a single-page JavaScript application to display data to user
-	code REST endpoint in JS (user can zoom into map and see ipv4 data)
+5) Use REST endpoint in a single-page JavaScript application to display data    to user Code REST endpoint in JS (user can zoom into map and see ipv4 data)

-Deploy to Heroku
+6) Deploy to Heroku

 BONUS